 I echo that sentiment.

-Comments, broken link reports, or new tools to add to the list are welcome, just PM me
+Comments, broken link reports, or new tools to add to the list are welcome, just PM me ;) (I prefer Private Messages, no need to overload this topic).

 The authors of the tools are welcome to send me a short description of the tool so I can add it here.